rtCamp/OneDesign/README.md

 ### Troubleshooting
 1. **Patterns not showing up in the library**
-   - Ensure your dashboard site is correctly set up
+   - Ensure your governing site is correctly set up
    - Check network connectivity between sites
    - Verify REST API permissions
 2. **Search not working correctly**